elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     files 30070853-17fe-4fd5 /home/elatov/.sea

-That&#8217;s it, now I can just run `seaf-cli start` on start up and my files will always synchronized.
+That's it, now I can just run `seaf-cli start` on start up and my files will always synchronized.
 There are also Mac OS, Android, and Windows clients (all have installers).
 The is also a Linux Applet available.
 To compile the **seafile-applet**, run the following during the configure:

     $ ./configure --enable-client --disable-server